 Right.
 But we'll need your help.
 It'd be awesome to get an introduction and maybe also a speech to close.
 An introduction from you (or your RAG) really helps us build rapport with our audience, seeing as you guys are students and are generally trusted more than external speakers.

 From the moment we finish presenting people are free to sign-up.
 We'll usually have a laptop at the front of the room so people can get signed up straight away.

-Within the recruitment plan set prior to the information meeting, we'll set a follow-up plan to chase up those who either came to the information meeting and didn't sign-up or showed interest but never turned up to the information meeting.
+Within the recruitment plan set prior to the information meeting, we'll set a follow-up plan to chase up those who either came to the information meeting and didn't sign-up, or showed interest but never turned up to the information meeting.
 Check out this blog on how to best succeed at follow-up.
 From your end, you'll be Facebook messaging for the most part; we'll train you on how to respond to questions people may have at our Challenge Leader Training Day.
 From our part, we'll be emailing and texting.

 You'll then have access to a live spreadsheet with all the relevant information of your signed up participants.
 You'll create a Facebook group and add your participants in as they sign-up.

 Your fundraising journey now begins!
 Once you've formed your team you'll be supported by your charity from start to finish.
 We'll be available around to give you advice or guidance when you need it.
 Also, for the first time this year we're providing template presentations for you to use in workshops for training and kit packing!
 For more on workshops and their uses, check out the workshop blog here.